 Disinformation and ‘fake news’: 18 February 2018.

-The All Party Parliamentary Group on Artificial Intelligence has produced numerous reports since it was set up in 2017.
+The All Party Parliamentary Group on Artificial Intelligence has produced numerous reports since it was set up in 2017 including on Face and Emotion Recognition Technology plus the fight against Covid-19.
 While these are not official Parliamentary documents they are an important resource indicating how Parliamentarians are addressing the issues raised by AI and ML.

 The first is in the judgment of the future Senior Law Lord, Lord Browne-Wilkinson in Marcel and Others v Commissioner of Police of the Metropolis and Others written nearly 30 years ago which neatly encapsulates why the processing of data by AI is a hugely important issue: